chrisdone/website/hakyll/posts/monads.markdown

 things that implement the Monad class--some really weird stuff--but linking to them would just give you a big list of Haskell type signatures, which you need to know Haskell to understand.
 It's not called "and_then", either but that's an implementation detail.

+[^5]: Well, OCaml and other ML-descendents do dabble with this these days.